dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-ellipse.png" alt-text="Screenshot of a red filled ellipse.":::

-The `FillColor` property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the `FillEllipse` method.
+The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillEllipse%2A> method.

-Filled circles can also be drawn with the <xref:Microsoft.Maui.Graphics.ICanvas.FillCircle%2A> method.
+Filled circles can also be drawn with the <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> method.

 > [!NOTE]
-> There are `DrawEllipse` and `FillEllipse` overloads that take `Rect` and `RectF` arguments.
-In addition, there are also `DrawCircle` and <xref:Microsoft.Maui.Graphics.ICanvas.FillCircle%2A> overloads.
+> There are <xref:Microsoft.Maui.Graphics.ICanvas.DrawEllipse%2A> and <xref:Microsoft.Maui.Graphics.ICanvas.FillEllipse%2A> overloads that take <xref:Microsoft.Maui.Graphics.Rect> and <xref:Microsoft.Maui.Graphics.RectF> arguments.
+In addition, there are also `DrawCircle` and <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> overloads.

 ## Draw a rectangle

-Rectangles and squares can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the `DrawRectangle` method, which requires `x`, `y`, `width`, and `height` arguments, of type `float`.
+Rectangles and squares can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the <xref:Microsoft.Maui.Graphics.ICanvas.DrawRectangle%2A> method, which requires `x`, `y`, `width`, and `height` arguments, of type `float`.

 The following example shows how to draw a rectangle: